Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Yggdrasil: a mythical tree of Norse cosmology

-the Thule Society: an SS occultist and völkisch
+the Thule Society: an SS occultist and völkisch research group

 the Enigma Machine: a means of coding and encoding secret military messages

 the Gestapo: the Geheime Staatspolizei, Secret State Police of Nazi Germany

 Mauthausen-Gusen, Dachau, or other concentration camps you would like to research